jepstein-eagle/adaptable/packages/adaptableblotter-angular-aggrid/README.md

 2.  *AdaptableblotterAgGridComponent* - this wraps both the Adaptable Blotter and Ag Grid angular components into a single component which you can manage as one object.

+## How to use it
+For examples of using the Angular wrapper see https://adaptabletools.zendesk.com/hc/en-us/articles/360021501952-Angular-Wrapper-ag-Grid-Examples

+Also take at look at the Stackblitz at: https://stackblitz.com/edit/adaptableblotter-angular-aggrid-test

 ## Installation
 To install Adaptable Blotter Angular ag-Grid via npm, you need to follow these 3 steps: